The Dangers Of Extreme Anger

 Physical health issues

-Extreme anger can contribute to various health issues, such as chest pains, migraines, headaches, and other complications.
+Extreme anger can contribute to various health issues, such as chest pains, migraines, headaches, increased blood pressure, and other complications.
 Physical health issues can ripple into other areas of your life as well.
 They may raise medical bills, negatively affect your mental health, and impact your life in other ways.

 Extreme anger can increase your risk of living with various mental health issues.
 When you're constantly living with anger, it can impact the chemistry and functionality of your brain.
 Habitual, extreme anger may be linked to depression, substance use disorder, and low self-esteem.